One of Vancouver’s newest attractions, the Cypress Eagle Coaster is a summertime gravity-powered ride running down the North Shore’s Cypress Mountain.

 How Much Does the Eagle Coaster Cost?

-As of July, 2021, it costs $29 for people ages 8 and older to have one ride or $39 for two rides.
-For children ages 3 to 7 it costs $12 for one trip (when accompanied by a paying adult on the same cart) or $19 for two.
-Taxes are extra.
+In 2021 it cost $29 for people ages 8 and older to have one ride or $39 for two rides.
+For children ages 3 to 7 it cost $12 for one trip (when accompanied by a paying adult on the same cart) or $19 for two.
+Taxes were extra.
+2022 details should be comparable, although as of mid-April exact details are still to be confirmed.

 On the Eagle Coaster, riders sit in a cart with a handbrake to control their descent.
 There is only one track, so riders must go down the mountain one at a time.
 The track also runs close to the ground so riders get a great view of the surrounding area.